Pressure Cooker Faux-tisserie Chicken

 - Select Poultry and cook for 24 minutes on High pressure.

-- While the pressure releases from the pot, preheat oven broiler.
+- Preheat oven broiler.
 Move a rack to the bottom position and remove other racks.

 - Mix butter and paprika together in a bowl.